 A new earnings season is underway.

 As is common with every earnings season, there will be some real estate investment trusts (REITs) posting growth, some REITs posting mixed numbers, and some REITs experiencing declines.
-So, which are the REITs that have recently reported growth?
+So, which are the REITs that have recently delivered a weak set of results?
 Let’s look at two of them:

-In its earnings release, Keppel DC REIT gave some insightful comments on the state of Singapore’s retail market and the outlook for its portfolio:
+In its earnings update, SPH REIT gave some useful commentary on the state of Singapore’s retail market and the outlook for its portfolio:

 The information provided is for general information purposes only and is not intended to be personalised investment or financial advice.
 Motley Fool Singapore contributor Lawrence Nga doesn’t own shares in any companies mentioned.